 White Sands National Park allows for exploration throughout the park.
 There is a boardwalk that allows easy access to experience the park.

-Interdune Boardwalk: This is a short 0.3-mile one-way boardwalk trail that makes it easy for people to walk out into the sand dunes and see the expanse of endless white gypsum sand dunes.
+Interdune Boardwalk: This is a short 0.3-mile (0.48 km) one-way boardwalk trail that makes it easy for people to walk out into the sand dunes and see the expanse of endless white gypsum sand dunes.
 Walking in the sand can be challenging and this boardwalk makes it nice for those who have challenges in their navigation of the sand.

 With any of the trails, it is recommended that you wear protective gear, sunscreen lotion, and take plenty of water.
 This is a desert and the temperatures can be quite hot.
 The springtime provides a great opportunity to see wildflowers amongst the vegetation surrounding the dunes.

 White Sands Highlights